Wonderful World (James Morrison song)

 "Wonderful World" is the second single by British singer James Morrison.
 The song is the second to be released from his debut album, Undiscovered, which was released on 31 July 2006.
 The song peaked at number 8 on the UK singles chart in October, following the CD single release.
-The song was played in a Disney Cinemagic promo in the UK.

-A version also appears on the 2007 compilation album, The Saturday Sessions: The Dermot O'Leary Show (EMI).
+A version appears on the 2007 compilation album The Saturday Sessions: The Dermot O'Leary Show.